aniza-naeem/portfolio/README.md

-# portfolio
-This repository is about my technical skills and experience.
+This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.